Katherine-Holland/katherine-holland/README.md

 ## Hi there 👋
 Hey there, I’m a UK-based AI Engineer and full-stack developer with a focus on building real-world Generative AI applications that solve communication, insight, and compliance challenges.

-I’m currently working on CoGuard a security layer for Claude Cowork - think of it as a firewall for Ai agent access to your desktop: https://github.com/Katherine-Holland/ClaudeCoworkGuard
+I’m currently working on CoGuard a security layer for macOS - think of it as a firewall for Ai agent access to your desktop: https://github.com/Katherine-Holland/ClaudeCoworkGuard

 Alongside this, I’ve completed the Code Institute Full-Stack Software Development Diploma (2024–2025), where I trained in Python, Pandas, REST APIs, Agile delivery and built a supervised machine learning project in Jupyter Notebook (a classifier that detects mould in cherry leaves).